jinlee487/pathfinder/README.md

 * [Material UI](https://mui.com/)
 * [TypeScript](https://www.typescriptlang.org/)

-Learning react was a goal of mine since late last year and I could not pass up on the opportunity.
+Learning NextJS was a goal of mine since this year and I could not pass up on the opportunity.

 When I was learning Next, I noticed many tutorials were using mui and decided that it would be easier for me to use the mui library.